Chris Moyses

 Christopher Raymond Moyses (born 1 November 1965) is an English football coach and former professional player.
 He is a former manager of Lincoln City and Alfreton Town.

 As a player, he was a defender from 1982 to 1986 with Lincoln City, Halifax Town, Boston United, Shepshed Dynamo and Grantham.
+In the 1990–91 season he played for Bourne Town.
 He has since coached at Lincoln United before managing Lincoln Moorlands Railway.
 In 2011, he became involved with the youth setup at Lincoln City, also taking on a role as coach of the first team.

 Playing career

 Moyses played in the Football League for Lincoln City and Halifax Town, before moving onto the non-league circuit where he appeared for a number of, largely Lincolnshire based, clubs.
 He began the 1985–86 season with Boston United, appearing as a substitute in the club's 5–3 Lincolnshire Senior Cup home victory over Grimsby Town on 3 August 1985.
 It would be his only appearance for the club before he moved on, first to Shepshed Charterhouse before joining Grantham, debuting in the club's 1–0 defeat at Hednesford Town on 28 October 1985.
 He went on to make 26 appearances for the club in their Southern Football League Midland division campaign before leaving at the end of the season.
+In the 1990–91 season he played for Bourne Town helping them win the United Counties League Premier Division for the 4th time in the club's history.